yizonggen/CarND-Advanced-Lane-Lines/README.md

 self.right_lane = LaneLine(nonzero[1][right_lane_inds], nonzero[0][right_lane_inds], self.height, self.width)
 ```

-> For full implementation details please see the [jupyter notebook](Advanced-Lane-Finding.ipynb)
+> For full implementation details please refer to the [jupyter notebook](AdvancedLaneFinding.ipynb)

 ---

-We then run the pipeline for each of the test images:
+(6) Run the pipeline for each of the test images:

 ```python
 for image_path in glob.glob('test_images/test*.jpg'):